 Here’s an awesome comparison using a Canon 6D (which doesn’t have a great microphone preamp) showing where you need to set the recording levels to pick up sound 16″ away:

 Another big difference is how much bass the mics pick up.
-The VideoMic Pro and VideoMic both have 40Hz – 20kHz frequency response, while the VideoMic GO and VideoMicro have 100Hz – 16kHz response.
+The VideoMic Pro and VideoMic both have 40Hz – 20kHz frequency response, while the VideoMic GO and VideoMicro have 100Hz – 16kHz response, lacking that extra low-end pickup.

 Rode VideoMic Pro